worthyox/dwm/README.md

 ## Patches and features

 - swallow: if a program run from a terminal would make it inoperable, it temporarily takes its place to save space.
-- namedscratchpads: allows for multiple different scratchpad windows assigned to different keybinds
+- scratchpads: allows for multiple different scratchpad windows assigned to different keybinds
 - sticky: easily make a client visible on all tags (make it "sticky").
 - movestack: move windows up and down in the master and stack layout.
 - shiftview: function to shift current view left/right.
 - actualfullscreen: actually toggle fullscreen instead of hiding the bar and entering monocle layout.
 - fullgaps: adds gaps between client windows.
 Similar to gaps, but contains additional functionality.
+- autostart: runs dwmblocks on startup

 ## Notes